To succeed in any field, you need to have three basic things: knowledge, attitude, and skills.

 - Backwoods housekeeping

-- and how to deliver a baby all by your lonesome.
+- How to deliver a baby all by your lonesome

 Sure, it’s not the easiest thing to lug around, but it will make a great addition to your survival library and ultimately, to your skillset as well.

 When SHTF, ignorance is far from bliss.
 It could mean the difference between danger and safety.
 Most people don’t survive because they get gripped by panic and don’t know what to do when faced with a potentially life-threatening situation.

 As a prepper, you have to equip yourself with useful information that can save your neck someday.
 Survival books are a great resource.
 Their pages contain years of experience and a wealth of information that you can use in a tough situation.
 Remember, your skills are only as good as your know-how so read up and take whatever you can get from these survival manuals and handbooks.